20% SUMMER SALE ON NOW. Also SUBSCRIBE to save up to 15%.

 5. **Why is calcium hardness important?**

-Low levels can erode surfaces; high levels can cause scaling.
+Low levels of calcium hardness can lead to erosion of surfaces; high levels can lead to scaling.

 6. **What does total alkalinity do?**